mit-ll/CEP/cosim/README.md

                 be merged together for analysis (via make merge) make CADENCE=1      	  <-- run simulation targetting Cadence XCellium on RHEL7

-make mergeAll	    	  <-- merge all coverage data and report in HTLM format for modelsim
+make mergeAll	    	  <-- merge all coverage data and report in HTML format for modelsim

-make CADENCE=1 mergeAll	  <-- merge all coverage data and report in HTLM format for xcelium
+make CADENCE=1 mergeAll	  <-- merge all coverage data and report in HTML format for xcelium
 ```

 * By default, under each test directory, one file will be created **if and only if** it is not yet there: **vsim.do**.
 It is used when **vsim** command is called to control the wave capturing..
 If there is a need to override, users are free to modify and change it to anyway to fit the needs.
 Makefile will not overwrite it as long as it is there.